ahmedosama2013/salahtracker/README.md

 * **Privacy-First:** All data is saved directly in your browser or device storage—no account required.
 * **Web App:** Available as a web app.

-## 📱 Download Android APK
-You can download the latest web app directly from the website.

 ---
 Made By : ahmedosama2013b@gmail.com